Genesis 2:4-3:24 · Genesis · Updated April 25, 2026

 Summary

-This passage from Genesis describes the creation of the first humans, Adam and Eve, and the events leading to their expulsion from the Garden of Eden.
-It is significant as it explains the origins of humanity and the introduction of sin into the world.
+The passage from Genesis describes the Creation of the first humans, Adam and Eve, and the events leading to their expulsion from the Garden of Eden.
+It explains the origins of humanity and the introduction of sin into the world.
 God creates Adam from the dust and breathes life into him (2:7).
-He places Adam in the Garden of Eden, where every tree is available for food except the tree of the knowledge of good and evil, which God forbids Adam to eat from, warning that eating from it would lead to death (2:17).
+Adam is placed in the Garden of Eden, where every tree is available for food except the tree of the knowledge of good and evil, which God forbids Adam to eat from, warning that eating from it would lead to death (2:17).
 God then creates Eve from Adam's rib to be his companion (2:22).

-The central event begins with the serpent, described as more cunning than any other creature, approaching Eve.
+The serpent, described as more cunning than any other creature, approaches Eve.
 The serpent questions God's command and convinces Eve that eating the forbidden fruit will not lead to death but will open their eyes to knowledge (3:4-5).
 Eve eats the fruit and gives some to Adam, who also eats (3:6).
-Their eyes are opened, and they realize they are naked, prompting them to sew fig leaves together for clothing (3:7).
+They realize they are naked, prompting them to sew fig leaves together for clothing (3:7).
 When God walks in the garden, Adam and Eve hide.
 God questions them, and they admit their disobedience, blaming each other and the serpent (3:12-13).

-As a result of their actions, God pronounces curses: the serpent is cursed to crawl on its belly, enmity is established between the serpent and the woman, and Eve will experience pain in childbirth and be ruled by her husband (3:14-16).
+As a result of their actions, God pronounces curses: the serpent must crawl on its belly, enmity arises between the serpent and the woman, and Eve will experience pain in childbirth and be ruled by her husband (3:14-16).
 Adam is told that the ground is cursed because of him, and he will toil for food until he returns to dust (3:17-19).
 God makes garments of skin for Adam and Eve and expels them from the garden to prevent them from eating from the tree of life and living forever (3:21-23).
-Cherubim and a flaming sword are placed to guard the way to the tree of life (3:24).
+Cherubim and a flaming sword guard the way to the tree of life (3:24).
 The passage concludes with the expulsion of Adam and Eve, establishing their separation from the divine presence in Eden.
+Genesis 2:4-3:24 primarily establishes the introduction of sin into the world through the disobedience of Adam and Eve.
+This disobedience has implications, notably the loss of innocence and the beginning of human suffering.
+The act of eating from the tree of the knowledge of good and evil changes their understanding, as seen in their immediate realization of nakedness (3:7), symbolizing a loss of purity and the birth of shame.
+This moment alters their relationship with God, leading to their expulsion from Eden and setting the stage for a world where humans must toil and suffer, estranged from the divine presence (3:23-24).

 Chiastic structure